Are you planning a new life in Germany? Make your relocation that little bit easier with our ultimate checklist for relocating to Germany.

 If you’re moving to Germany, you may not be able to afford your own fairytale castle but there’s still plenty of housing options available.
 From mountain chalets to city center apartments and everything in between, Germany has something for every taste.
 For more information, read our guides to renting in Germany and buying a house in Germany.

 Some expats will relocate to Germany with a job offer in their back pocket.
 However, many others will choose to move to Germany while still looking for work.
 There are plenty of job opportunities in Germany for expats.
 However, the opportunities available will vary significantly between regions and industries, so it pays to do your research beforehand.
 For more information on finding work, read our guide to finding a job in Germany.

 If you’re moving to Germany with your family, you’ll want to sort out your kids’ schooling as soon as possible.
 The German education system is one of the best in Europe, but it’s important you know what to expect so you should do your homework first.

 Do you want your children to attend a local public school?
 Or maybe you’d prefer to enroll them at an international school?
 These are all questions you’ll have to answer.
 To help you with this, read our guide to the education system in Germany.

 If you’re moving to Germany, it’s important you learn the language of your new home.
 English is not widely-spoken throughout the country, so learning German can significantly help when it comes to finding work and integrating.
 Enrol in German tuition to meet your needs before you make the move.
 Or, if you prefer, why not use an app or take an online course?

 Your first week in Germany

 Do you have everything planned for your new home?
 Now, all you have to do is make sure you hit the ground running once you arrive in Germany.
-For some helpful guidance, read our guide to 10 things to do in Germany in your first week.
+For some helpful guidance, read our guide of things to do in Germany in your first week.